John-Fler/John-Fler/README.md

     • Serials —  Sherlock / Interns / Downton Abbey / Doctor Who
       and more

-    • Cartoons — Sonic / Powerpuff Girls / She-Ra and the Princesses of Power / Hotel Hazbin and Helluva Boss and more
+    • Cartoons — Sonic / Powerpuff Girls / She-Ra and the Princesses of Power / Hotel Hazbin and Helluva Boss / LadyBug and more

+     • Games —  Sonic / Powerpuff Girls / Sherlock / Fnaf and Fnac / Identity V / DDLC / Undertale and Deltarune
+        Saints Row  / Borderlands / Little Nightmares / Steins;Gate / Bendy
+      and more
 </pre>
 <br>
 <br><br>